athanph/rollcall-map/README.md

 # Roll Call Map Location Application

-This project is a responsive, interactive map application that enables users to add, view, and manage locations on a map.
+This project is a responsive, interactive map application that enables users to manage locations on a map.
 The project utilizes Google Maps API for map and geocoding services and offers a virtualized list for efficient rendering of location data.
-It is built with React, TypeScript, and Tailwind CSS for styling, and includes a responsive sidebar for location management.
+Built with React, TypeScript, and Tailwind CSS for styling.

-## ImplementedFeatures
+## Implemented Features

 ### Map Features

 - Responsive Google Maps view with interactive panning and zooming
 - Location selection via click events on the map
+- Reverse geocoding for the selected location coordinates to retrieve place name and address
 - Custom marker icons with drop-in animation when a new location is added
 - Clustering for multiple markers
+- Draggable user's 'You are here' marker to match actual location on map

 ### Sidebar Panel